-The NGP was acquired by SCPPA in 2005 and 2006 and is being developed for the primary purpose of providing the participants with stable long-term supplies of gas for the purpose of fueling their electric generation needs.
-SCPPA issued 2008 Bonds to provide monies for the refinancing of the City's share of the costs of acquisition and development of the NGP through the redemption of a portion of SCPPA's draw down bonds previously issued for the NGP.
-SCPPA has sold entitlements to 100.000% of the production capacity of the NGP pursuant to separate gas sales agreements with the five participants - the City, and the Cities of Anaheim, Colton, Glendale and Pasadena.
-The participants are obligated to pay for such production capacity, including amounts required to pay debt service on bonds issued to finance their respective share of the NGP, on a "take or pay" basis.
-The City has 14.286% of entitlement shares in the Pinedale, Wyoming Subproject (2005 purchase), and 27.273% of entitlement shares in the Barnett, Texas Subproject (2006 purchase).
+The NGP was acquired by SCPPA in 2005 and 2006 and is be developed for the primary purpose of providing the participa with stable long-term supplies of gas for the purpose of fue their electric generation needs.
+SCPPA issued 2008 Bonds provide monies for the refinancing of the City's share of the co of acquisition and development of the NGP through the redemp of a portion of SCPPA's draw down bonds previously issued for NGP.
+SCPPA has sold entitlements to 100.000% of the product capacity of the NGP pursuant to separate gas sales agreements the five participants - the City, and the Cities of Anaheim, Col-Glendale and Pasadena.
+The participants are obligated to pay for s production capacity, including amounts required to pay debt seron bonds issued to finance their respective share of the NGP, "take or pay" basis.
+The City has 14.286% of entitlement share the Pinedale, Wyoming Subproject (2005 purchase), and 27.2739 entitlement shares in the Barnett, Texas Subproject (2006 purcha